kdps/kotlin_learn/Resolve_ErrorException.md

-# 1. Cause Error but Has no error occurred on Fucking XML Editor
+# 1. Cause Error by Layout on Run Application but Has no error occurred on Fucking XML Editor

 `Not working Rebuild Project, Clear Project FUCKING SHIT`